runrunLauren/behavioural_benchmarking/README.md

 of the population.
 Refer to the paper for more information on diversity measures.
 The iteration and diversity are logged to `diversity.csv`.

-Similarly, at the end of every iteration, the current best known fitness value is logged to `fitness.csv`.
+Similarly, at the end of every iteration, the current shortest known distance to the global best position is logged to `separation.csv`.
+And to mirror this, the current best known fitness value is logged to `fitness.csv`.
 When the best known fitness value is updated, then the distance between the location of the previous best known fitness value, and the location of the new best known fitness value, is logged to `mobility.csv`.